walkerjeffd/abcd-model/README.md

 ========

 Web-based Interactive Water Balance Model

 Jeffrey D. Walker

 Installation
 ------------

-Set up a new virtual environment using [virtualenv](https://pypi.python.org/pypi/virtualenv).
+Set up a new virtual environment using [virtualenv](https://pypi.python.org/pypi/virtualenv), and then activate it.

 Install dependencies.